hpc-carpentry/hpc-carpentry.github.io/pages/assessment.md

 [When Do Workshops Work?
 A Response to the 'Null Effects' paper from Feldon _et al_.](https://software-carpentry.org/blog/2017/12/response-null-effects.html)
 _Author:_ Karen R. Word. _Contributors:_ Kari Jordan, Erin Becker, Jason Williams, Pamela Reynolds, Amy Hodge, Maxim Belkin, Ben Marwick, and Tracy Teal.

-> This was a collaborative response to this paper: Feldon, David F. _et al._ [Null effects of boot camps and short-format training for PhD students in life sciences](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5604013/) _Proc Natl Acad Sci U S A_.
+> This was a collaborative response to the paper: Feldon, David F. _et al._ [Null effects of boot camps and short-format training for PhD students in life sciences](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5604013/) _Proc Natl Acad Sci U S A_.
 2017 Sep 12; 114(37): 9854–9858. doi:  10.1073/pnas.1705783114.
 Our data suggest that we are having a positive impact, and we expect that other short-format programs can be similarly effective.
 [Read our full response](https://software-carpentry.org/blog/2017/12/response-null-effects.html).

 _February, 2018_